-8 Tips to Arrange Furniture in Your Living Room For Conversation
+8 Tips to Arrange Furniture in Your Living Room for Conversation

 by Rubby William on Sep 22, 2017

-Are you looking for the creative ideas to arrange furniture in your living area for conversation?
+Are you looking for creative ideas to arrange furniture in your living area for conversation?
 No worries!
 We’re here to help you out!
 Here, in this article, I’ve discussed some tips that might help you out in this regard.
-But before start, you need to measure the size of your living room and try out different furniture placement scenarios, whether using a room planner or drawn on paper.
+But before the start, you need to measure the size of your living room and try out different furniture placement scenarios, whether using a room planner or drawn on paper.
 In this way, you will get to know which furniture type or size works out best for your living room before shopping.
 Now start with some general guidelines;

 1. Determine Function

-First of all, you need to determine the function of furniture arrangement or in other words, define what activities will going to take place in that space like for playing games, TV viewing, work, conversation, etc.?
+First of all, you need to determine the function of furniture arrangement or in other words, define what activities will take place in that space like for playing games, TV viewing, work, conversation, etc.?
 After that, you need to find out how many people do you want to comfortably seat?
-These questions will help you find out size, type and quantity of furniture.
+These questions will help you find out what size, type and quantity of furniture.

 2. Figure Out The Focal Point